How to make a Christmas wreath

-Making your own wreath is a wonderfully festive activity and the perfect way to get stuck into the Christmas spirit.
+Making your own wreath is a wonderfully festive activity and the perfect way to get into the Christmas spirit.
 Our Head Gardener, Natasha Geldenhuys, has shared her beginner’s guide on how to make your own.
-She previously created The Grove’s wreaths when she worked for McQueen’s Florists, so she knows a thing or two about the art of wreath making!
+She previously created The Grove’s Christmas wreaths when she worked for McQueen’s Florists, so she knows a thing or two about the art of wreath-making!

-So get into the Christmas spirit and kick off December with a homemade wreath to proudly hang on your door.
+So, get into the Christmas spirit and kick off December with a homemade wreath to hang proudly on your front door.

 Step one: Gather your materials